Central Portugal: Obidos to Porto

 - We went to Porta de Barbaca or Barbican Gate and the Torre de Almedina, or Al Medina, Arabic for town.
 The city walls were built in the 11th c. by Arab ruler Almansor, with only 3 gates for access.
 The arched gateway, including the tower, is the only gate left.

 - We continued up the hill to the Old Cathedral, Sé Velha, hearing some of that long history.
-Joao showed us graffiti and markings on the stones on the side of the cathedral, including Arabic markings.
+Joao showed us markings on the stones, made by the construction workers of the cathedral, including names, messages, even Arabic writing.
 He also stopped to show us the 1000 year old olive tree in back.

 - Continuing up the hill we passed the museum and talked about the old Roman city of Aeminium.